StarPassForge/roller-derby-coach-app/README.md

 ## 🤝 Contributing

-Contributions are welcome from coaches, developers, officials, and skaters alike.
+Contributions are welcome from coaches, developers, officials, and skaters alike — across WFTDA, USARS, and JRDA communities.
 Please read [`docs/CONTRIBUTING.md`](docs/) before opening a pull request.

 - **Bug reports & feature requests:** Open a GitHub Issue
 - **Drill submissions:** Use the drill submission form in the app (or PR directly to `drills/`)
-- **Rules corrections:** Open a PR with a link to the applicable WFTDA/USARS rules citation
+- **Rules corrections:** Open a PR with a link to the applicable WFTDA, USARS, or JRDA rules citation
+- **JRDA-specific feedback:** Junior league coaches and officials are especially encouraged to weigh in on age-division features

 ---